 - Replace the lid.
 Bake for 30 minutes.

-- After 30 minutes, remove the lid and splash 1/2 cup of water on the inside of the oven to create steam.
+- After 30 minutes, remove the lid and add two ice cubes to the sides of the bread in the Dutch oven.
 Bake for another 15 - 20 minutes or until the bread is golden brown.

 Notes